iOS 7: Frequently asked questions

-- Improved Notifications and Multitasking: iOS 7 makes it easy to keep up with different tasks.
+- Improved notifications and multi-tasking: iOS 7 makes it easy to keep up with different tasks.
 In the Notification Center, you'll see updates and reminders from different apps.
-And the new multitasking feature allows you to quickly switch between apps and close the ones you aren't using.
+The new multi-tasking feature also allows you to quickly switch between apps and close the ones you aren't using.

-iOS 7 includes lots of other new features—watch this video from Apple to learn more.
+iOS 7 includes many other new features—watch this video from Apple to learn more.

 iOS 7 is available for the following devices: